-Capital Market Assumptions (CMAs) and expected rates of return by asset class provided by the Washington State Investment Board.
+Capital Market Assumptions (CMAs) and expected rates of return by asset class are provided by the Washington State Investment Board.
 The Office of the State Actuary relied on the CMAs in the selection of the long-term expected rate of return for reporting purposes.

-The total pension liabilities for TRS 1, TRS 2/3, PERS 1 and SERS 2/3 were determined by actuarial valuation as of June 30, 2014, with the results rolled forward to June 30, 2015, using the following actuarial assumptions, applied to all prior periods included in the measurement:
+The total pension liabilities for TRS 1, TRS 2/3, PERS 1 and SERS 2/3 were determined by actuarial valuation as of June 30, 2015, with the results rolled forward to June 30, 2016, using the following actuarial assumptions, applied to all prior periods included in the measurement:

-Inflation 3.0% total economic inflation, 3.75% salary inflation In addition to the base 3.75% salary inflation assumption, Salary Increases salaries are also expected to grow by promotions and longevity.
-Investment Rate of Return 7.50%
+Inflation 3.0% total economic inflation, 3.75% salary inflation Salary Increases In addition to the base 3.75% salary inflation assumption, salaries are also expected to grow by promotions and longevity.
+Investment Rate of darance are are expected to grow by promotions and longerty.
+Return 7.50%